WolfClarence/IcedragonGame/README.md

 This is a game platform I developed with my teammates when I was in NPU in China.
-So many comments are in Chinese.
+Mainly use SpringBoot as backend, Vue as frontend, and use mysql, redis to store data.

 The basic logic: users can get points by posting games or login or comment.
 Then they can use the points to download the game links that other users post.